Volkswagen Type 2 (T3): Safety and Crash Tests

 These vans were made with a "forward deformation zone" consisting of four "side members" below and in front of the passenger compartment making a four-pronged forked frame with a "deformation element" which is mounted in front of this making it extremely effective at absorbing impact.
 The front cab has extensive protection by means of four vertical struts that connect an impact-absorbing box section cross-member.
 Additionally, there is another box framed horizontal strut on the inside of the vehicle that attaches to the door frames.
 And another yet goes through the sides of the doors to help protect passengers from lateral impact.
 The steering wheel has two energy-absorbing buckle points, with a detachable steering column that prevents the steering wheel from being pushed into the cabin.
-And the spare tire, which is mounted on the underside in the front of the vehicle, is also used to absorb shock.
+The spare tire, which is mounted on the underside in the front of the vehicle, is also used to absorb shock.